jpivarski/phases/README.md

     @phases.declare(meteoroid -> meteor, meteor -> meteorite)(debug = true)

 to the annotation.
+It's a good way to resolve compilation errors downstream.

 Since the different phases have different constructors, they may need different contents and methods, too.
-This example comes from the unit tests:
+The same annotations apply:

     @phases.declare(meteoroid -> meteor, meteor -> meteorite)
     class Astrolith(composition: String,